jhester/gobabygo/esp32_firmware/README.md

 2. If this file does not exist, OR the network is unavailable.
 Then go into BLE mode and listen for a connection.
 Also go about normal data collection.
 3. If a connection is made in BLE mode, talk over UART and ask for Wifi SSID and password.
 Then connect and store it once found.

+**Even easier.
+Have the participants or study coordinator make a file on the SD card with the SSID and password for the network and then the ESP32 will just connect to it.**

 ![esp 32 imag](https://cdn.sparkfun.com//assets/parts/1/1/5/6/4/13907-01.jpg)